abhishekbuilds/linkedin-email-extractor/README.md

 > In processing 100 results for a query 10 credits will be exhausted from your Google API limits.

 ## Suggestion
-If you want to see the whole result without exchausting your credit you can go at http://recruitmentgeek.com/tools/linkedin/ and search the query.
+If you want to see the whole result without exhausting your credit you can go at http://recruitmentgeek.com/tools/linkedin/ and search the query.
 You liked the result then you can use the same query with the LEE and get the emails extracted out of it.

 ## Meta